ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/ISiteNavaidFromCatalog.rst

 ISiteNavaidFromCatalog
 ======================

-.. py:class:: ISiteNavaidFromCatalog
+.. py:class:: ansys.stk.core.stkobjects.aviator.ISiteNavaidFromCatalog

    object

    Interface used to access the options for a navaid From Catalog site type.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: ISiteNavaidFromCatalog

 Overview
 --------